Naruto4u/Class-Project/Project.md

   - Slow speeds/high data usage can slow down other website functions, and cause issues loading page content
   - Browsers can crash upon handling large files, especially with processing power limited devices
   - It can ruin the overall browsing experience
+### Web servers deliver content to browsers if local devices cannot support them.
+### Network speed affects loading times, and can remove large amounts of functionality from browsers if slow.

 ## Resources:
 - GPT